-Why the focus on flavour?
+Why the Focus on Flavor?

-But the CDC says that adult vapers are more influenced by the nicotine content of an e-cigarette than by its flavour.
+But the CDC says that adult vapers are more influenced by the nicotine content of an e-cigarette than by its flavor.
 And despite the fact that many people use e-cigarettes to help them quit smoking, there’s little evidence that they are more effective than other tools, said Schuchat at the Congressional hearing.

-Another study, published in February, found that some vaping liquids were up to 34% cinnamaldehyde, a chemical that can kill lung cells.
+Another study, published in February, found that some vaping liquids were up to 34 percent cinnamaldehyde, a chemical that can kill lung cells.
 “When you get to levels like that of a compound like cinnamaldehyde, having some lung difficulties isn’t very surprising,” says study co-author James Pankow, a chemist at Portland State University in Oregon.

-These analyses focused on the liquids that e-cigarettes heat and turn into a vapour that users breath in.
+These analyses focused on the liquids that e-cigarettes heat and turn into a vapor that users breath in.
 The liquids come in cartridges that vapers can swap out of their devices.
 But that heating process changes the chemical composition of the liquid, says Mignonne Guy, a biobehavioural researcher at Virginia Commonwealth University in Richmond.
-And scientists are still struggling to identify all the chemicals in the vapour.
+And scientists are still struggling to identify all the chemicals in the vapor.
 The plethora of devices and user modifications available to consumers results in a complex array of heating conditions and liquid concentrations that complicates the researchers’ task.

 Lawmakers have proposed eliminating online sales of e-cigarettes to make it more difficult for adolescents to buy the products.
-And the FDA has launched an educational programme to inform young people about the risks of vaping.
+And the FDA has launched an educational program to inform young people about the risks of vaping.

 But some lawmakers are pushing for more drastic measures.
 These include a ban on all e-cigarettes until manufacturers demonstrate that the benefits of using the devices—such as help for people who want to quit smoking cigarettes—outweigh the risks.

-“How many children are we going to allow to die before this is considered the emergency it is and we just say no?” asked Jan Schakowsky, Democratic representative from Illinois, at the congressional hearing on 25 September.
+“How many children are we going to allow to die before this is considered the emergency it is and we just say no?” asked Jan Schakowsky, Democratic representative from Illinois, at the congressional hearing on September 25.
 “We should be saying, ‘no’ right now.”